GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 The sections below describe how to setup and begin using the Cloud Spanner R2DBC driver.

-An overview of the steps are as follows:
+An overview of the setup is as follows:

 1. Add the Cloud Spanner R2DBC driver dependency to your build configuration.
 2. Configure the driver credentials/authentication for your Google Cloud Platform project to access Cloud Spanner.
 3. Instantiate the R2DBC `ConnectionFactory` in Java code to build Connections and run queries.

-### Maven Coordinates
+Details about each step is provided below.

+### Project Dependency Setup

+The easiest way to start using the driver is to add the driver dependency through Maven or Gradle.

+**Maven Coordinates**

 ```
 <dependency>